Deep ALMA redshift search of a z~12 GLASS-JWST galaxy candidate: Future prospects for spectroscopy of galaxies

 \section{Future prospects for spectroscopy of $z>10$ galaxies}

-Our very deep ALMA observations strengthened the case for GHZ2/GLASS-z13 being at $z\sim12$, but could not provide a conclusive redshift identification.
-In this section we attempt to draw some lessons for this case study that may help guide follow-up and spectroscopic confirmation of GHZ2/GLASS-z13 and other high redshift sources that are being found by JWST.
+{ We report a line and, associating it with the \oiiil{} line, infer a spectroscopic redshift of $z = 12.117 \pm 0.001$.
+In this section we present some lessons for distant redshift searches that may help guide follow-up of GHZ2/GLASS-z12 and spectroscopic confirmation of other high redshift sources that are being found by JWST. }

 As far as ALMA is concerned, with Carbon requiring nearly half a billion years to build up \citep{Maiolino2019}, the typical Oxygen timescale (at 50~Myr) makes it generally the best spectroscopic redshift indicator.
-Indeed, as thoroughly explored in \cite{Bouwens2021Rebels}, and initially-indicated by \cite{Inoue2016}, \oiii{} is likely the brightest line in the distant Universe.
-Unfortunately, our $\sim16\,$hr ALMA effort obtained informative upper limits but was unable to detect a line at the location of the JWST counterpart at high significance, This is in part due to the relatively narrow bandwidth of the ALMA receivers, which prevented us to cover the full photometric redshift probability distribution with a single tuning, forcing us to divide the time between settings at the cost of substantial overhead.
-The development of wider bandwidth receivers (\citealt{ALMAROADMAP}) would speed up significantly the process of building large samples of spectroscopically-confirmed galaxies at these early epochs, and the characterization of their metallicity and dust content, which remain a major and compelling scientific goal for ALMA.
+Indeed, as thoroughly explored in \cite{Bouwens2021Rebels}, and initially-indicated by \cite{Inoue2016}, \oiii{} is likely the brightest line in the distant Universe. { The relatively narrow bandwidth of the ALMA receivers prevented us to cover the full photometric redshift probability distribution with a single tuning, necessitating a compromise between additional redshift coverage against at the cost of substantial overhead.
+The development of wider bandwidth receivers (\citealt{ALMAROADMAP,Carpenter2022}) would significantly speed up the process of building large samples of spectroscopically-confirmed galaxies at these early epochs, and the characterization of their metallicity and dust content, which remain a major and compelling scientific goal for ALMA. }